Over 31 million meals served to Wisconsin students during pandemic

-The Wisconsin Department of Public Instruction announced over 31 million nutritious meals have been served to Wisconsin students at sites throughout the state since March 2020 according to claims filed to the agency.
+The Wisconsin Department of Public Instruction recently announced that more than 31 million nutritious meals have been served to Wisconsin students at sites throughout the state since March 2020 according to claims filed to the agency.

-Through the National School Lunch Program’s Seamless Summer Option, the School Breakfast Program, and the Summer Food Service Program — federally-funded programs administered by the DPI — 31,350,998 meals were provided by school food authorities and sponsors from mid-March to Aug.
-20, 2020.
-The programs allow for healthy meals to be served free of charge to children 18-years old and younger living in low-income areas.
+Through the National School Lunch Program’s Seamless Summer Option, the School Breakfast Program and the Summer Food Service program — federally-funded programs administered by the DPI — 31,350,998 meals were provided by school food authorities and sponsors from mid-March to Aug.
+20. The programs allow for healthy meals to be served free of charge to children 18-years old and younger living in low-income areas.

-“Making sure students across our state have access to healthy food is a remarkable team effort, especially during these uncertain times,” State Superintendent Carolyn Stanford Taylor said.
+“Making sure students across our state have access to healthy food is a remarkable team effort, especially during these uncertain times,” State Superintendent Carolyn Stanford Taylor said in a news release.
 “School officials and food service staff have remained dedicated to keeping our students fed and have formed and grown relationships with their local communities.
 They are shining examples of the positive results that can come from working together for the well-being of our students.”

 Post a comment as